droptableifexists/recon/README.md

 - `DEFAULT_DATABASE` (optional, default: `postgres`): Database used to enumerate databases.

 Notes:
-- The proxy automatically kicks off a schema dump when the API starts.
-If `DB_CONNECTION_STRING` is missing or cannot connect, the API returns a detailed error.
+- The proxy does not automatically start a schema dump.
+Trigger it by POSTing to `/schema_dump` after your migrations complete.

 ### CLI (diff tool in this repo) environment variables
 - `SQL_PROXY_API_ADDRESS` (required): Address of the proxy API, e.g. `localhost:8080` (if ports are published) or `proxy:8080` (service name in Actions network).